FAQS

 What are plasma proteins?

 Plasma contains numerous proteins, which are essential for the body to function properly.
-Some plasma proteins include:
+Important plasma proteins include:

 What are plasma-derived medicines?